 Help Your Child Establish Good Dental Habits

 Start taking your child to the dentist at a young age and stick to a regular schedule of dental checkups.
 You can avoid most major dental problems, or catch them early on and avoid unnecessary pain and expense by establishing good routines.
 Gold Pediatric Dentistry & Orthodontics are pediatric dentists that specialize in children’s dental health.
 Our Pediatric Dentists are skilled at putting frightened children at ease and also knowledgeable about when to refer you to another specialist such as an orthodontist or oral surgeon.
-If you’ve been looking for a good family dentist in Burke, Quantico, Woodbridge or Dale City – give our practice a call today.
+If you’ve been looking for a good family dentist in Burke, Dale City, Woodbridge or Dale City – give our practice a call today.
 We provide Pediatric Dentistry, Orthodontics, general dentistry for adults and emergency dental care.

 Consistency Is The Key To Good Oral Health

 The number one way to ensure your child’s oral health is consistent is to: brush twice a day, floss at bedtime, and get regular dental exams.
 A Pediatric Dentist can instruct your child on proper brushing techniques and how to floss.
 The doctor will let your child know if they are leaving plaque behind while brushing and how to correct their brushing habits.
 This type of instruction is taken more seriously when it comes from the dentist than when it comes from a parent usually.
 Just adhere to a recommended dentist exam schedule and you’ll provide you child with excellent oral care and a healthy smile that should last them a lifetime.

-Looking for a Pediatric Dentist in Burke, Quantico, Woodbridge or Dale City?
+Looking for a Pediatric Dentist in Burke, Woodbridge or Dale City?
 Schedule an appointment today.